secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 ##### Routing & LeanData

 **LeanData** works within the Salesforce ecosystem and is the primary tool leveraged to manage all routing workflows.
-The Marketing Operations team is responsible for on-going management and customizations within LeanData.
+The Marketing Operations team is responsible for ongoing management and customizations within LeanData.
 For more information see the [dedicated LeanData page](/handbook/marketing/marketing-operations/leandata).

 ##### Contact Requests